COVID-19: Here's Where You Can Get Tested In North Jersey

-As expected, the number of presumptive positive coronavirus cases has increased with the opening of two New Jersey government-run COVID-19 testing sites.
+As expected, the number of coronavirus cases has increased with the opening of testing sites across New Jersey.

 And that number is only going to increase, Gov. Phil Murphy said.